-The draft WRMP24 preferred plan is set out in Table 7.1.
-The plan includes two demand management options: L6 Active leakage control 95Ml/d and C5 Smart metering and water efficiency.
+The WRMP24 preferred plan is set out in Table 7.1.
+The plan includes 14 demand management options, including LSM Leakage reduction and smart metering glidepath.
 The plan aligns with the previous WRMP19 plan to implement significant leakage reduction over the long term and includes a target to achieve 50% reduction of compared with 2017/18 leakage by 2050.
 The demand measures within the preferred plan also include customer demand management measures to further reduce water consumption per person/per property within Yorkshire Water's supply area.
-The C5 Smart metering and water efficiency option is assessed as resulting in moderate beneficial effects relation to sustainable and efficient use of water resources.
-The SEA findings also conclude that C5 Smart metering and water efficiency will result in minor beneficial effects across a range of other SEA objectives.
-The L6 Active leakage control 95Ml/d option is assessed as resulting in major beneficial effects across five SEA objectives in relation to human health and wellbeing, sustainable and efficient use of water resources and climate change resilience.
-Minor adverse effects have been identified in relation to the air and climate SEA objectives regarding use of material resources, air pollutant and greenhouse gas emissions.